therookiescorner-web/CHASER-Policies/privacy.md

 - **Account Information:** When you create an account, we collect your email address, first name, and last name.
 You authenticate through Google or Apple sign-in; we do not collect or store your passwords.
 - **Business Account Information:** If you register as a business account, we may also collect your business name, phone number, address, and website URL.
-- **Subscription Information:** When you subscribe, we collect your chosen plan type (monthly or annual) and subscription status.
-Payment processing is handled entirely by Apple (App Store) and Google (Play Store) through RevenueCat; we do not collect, store, or process your credit card numbers, bank account details, or other financial payment information.
+- **Subscription Information:** When you subscribe to Chaser Pro, we collect your chosen plan (monthly or annual), subscription status, renewal date, and trial status.
+Subscriptions are sold as auto-renewable in-app purchases.
+Payment is processed entirely by Apple (App Store) or Google (Play Store) and managed through RevenueCat.
+We do not collect, store, or process credit card, bank, or other financial payment information.
+Your subscription automatically renews at the end of each billing period unless cancelled at least 24 hours before the renewal date through your Apple ID or Google Play account settings.
+You can manage or cancel your subscription at any time in those settings; deleting the app does not cancel your subscription.
 - **User-Created Content:** Events you create and submit through the App, including event title, description, location, date, time, and contact information.

 ### 1.2 Information Collected Automatically